botpress/documentation-v12/docs/conversation-studio/tutorials/managing/rbac.md

 By default, Botpress ships with three roles in addition to the administrator (developer, content editor, and agent), but you can change those and create new ones.

-## Assigning a role to a collaborator
+## Assigning a Role to a Collaborator

 You can easily give a collaborator access to your chatbot and assign a role by navigating to the  **Collaborator** tab from the Administration dashboard, navigate to the "Collaborators" tab.
 Once there, click the **Add collaborator** and specify the collaborator and their email address.